|Title||Guardians of the Galaxy|

 To say there’s a few references to the (first three) Star Wars movies is putting it mildly.
 I mean besides the action figure of Chewbacca.
 There’s Rocket, the lovable scoundrel.
 Groot who can only say three words but some how conveys emotion and seems to be the indirectly keeping the group grounded.
 Or rooted?
 Is that a pun?
 Is that on purpose?
 There’s Drax, the literal one with all the anecdotes.
 I’m not sure which Star Wars he is since Chewbacca is already taken.

 And then there’s a Gamora: a much different character than the movies version but still managers to have a very complicated relationship with Thanos.
-Actually, if Thanos is a king and Gamora is her adopted daughter who defected during the war does that make her…a rebel princess?
+Actually, if Thanos is a king and Gamora is his adopted daughter who defected during the war does that make her…a rebel princess?
 Hmm.
 Sounds right.
 Actually Mantis is green and rides around on a character’s back for a long time inside a very unsubtle cave-slash-metaphor.
 I hope you like that part of Empire Strikes Back.
 Because there’s a lot of it.

 An emphasis on team